matthiask/django-prose-editor/README.rst

 Customization
 =============

-The editor can be customized in two ways: by using the config parameter to include/exclude specific extensions, or by creating custom presets.
+The editor can be customized in several ways:

+1. Using the ``config`` parameter to include/exclude specific extensions (legacy approach)
+2. Creating custom presets for more advanced customization (legacy approach)
+3. Using the new configuration language with ``ConfigurableProseEditorField`` (recommended)

+For the new configuration language, see the :doc:`configuration_language` documentation.

 Simple Customization with Config
 --------------------------------